Dmitriyrus99/custom-erpnext/ferum_custom/docs/api_design.md

 - Allowed for PM of that project or Admin.
 - Could also be used to add/remove ServiceObjects (though that might be easier via separate endpoints).

-- Possibly POST /projects/{id}/objects to attach a new ServiceObject to a project, or this might be done through a normal update with child table.
+Possibly POST /projects/{id}/assets to attach a new Asset to a project, or this might be easier via separate endpoints.

-Service Objects API: (not heavily used externally, but for completeness)
+Assets API: (not heavily used externally, but for completeness)

-GET /objects – list of service objects (filterable by customer or project).
+GET /assets – list of assets (filterable by customer or project).

-- POST /objects – to create a new ServiceObject (the portal might allow a client to register a new piece of equipment).
+- POST /assets – to create a new Asset (the portal might allow a client to register a new piece of equipment).
 - Would require at least Admin/PM or a Client could create one that is auto-linked to their customer (client user input).
-- The system might restrict whether clients can create objects; if not, they would call the office to do it.
+- The system might restrict whether clients can create assets; if not, they would call the office to do it.

-Most object management is internal via UI, so API usage is minimal here.
+Most asset management is internal via UI, so API usage is minimal here.

-Service Requests API:
+Issues API:

-- GET /requests – List service requests.
+- GET /issues – List issues.
 - Supports filters: by status, by project, by assigned engineer (e.g.
 - ?assigned_to=user123), or by customer (implicitly via auth).
-- For an engineer, calling GET /requests?status=Open might return only their open requests if we enforce that in query.
+- For an engineer, calling GET /issues?status=Open might return only their open issues if we enforce that in query.
 - Alternatively, an engineer’s client would be different – better to rely on auth: For Engineer role, the backend might by default filter to assigned_to = that engineer unless an Admin making the call.
-- For a client, it filters to requests where customer = client’s customer id.
+- For a client, it filters to issues where customer = client’s customer id.
-- Response returns basic info for each request (ID, subject, status, maybe priority and dates).
+- Response returns basic info for each issue (ID, subject, status, maybe priority and dates).

-- GET /requests/{id} – Get full details of a specific request, including all fields, and potentially embed the child table of attachments and link to ServiceReport if exists.
+- GET /issues/{id} – Get full details of a specific issue, including all fields, and potentially embed the child table of attachments and link to Timesheet if exists.
-- Only accessible if user has rights to that request.
+- Only accessible if user has rights to that issue.

-- POST /requests – Create a new service request (used by clients via portal/bot, or by any integration).
+- POST /issues – Create a new issue (used by clients via portal/bot, or by any integration).
-- The payload should include either a service_object or a free-form address if no object, a description, and perhaps a type/priority.
+- The payload should include either an asset or a free-form address if no asset, a description, and perhaps a type/priority.
-- If a client calls this, the backend will automatically link their Customer and possibly find the relevant project (if a service_object is given, it knows the project; if not, maybe try to find an active project for that customer; if still none, it could create as a standalone request not under a contract).
+- If a client calls this, the backend will automatically link their Customer and possibly find the relevant project (if an asset is given, it knows the project; if not, maybe try to find an active project for that customer; if still none, it could create as a standalone issue not under a contract).
 - On success, this endpoint triggers the standard notifications (email/bot messages) as part of the creation logic.
-- Returns the created request ID and data.
+- Returns the created issue ID and data.

-- PUT /requests/{id} – Update the request’s details.
+- PUT /issues/{id} – Update the issue’s details.
 - Limited usage externally; could allow editing description or reassigning engineer (though normally assignment is done internally).

-- PUT /requests/{id}/status – Change the status of a request.
+- PUT /issues/{id}/status – Change the status of an issue.
 - This is safer than general update as it can enforce allowed transitions.
 - The payload might be {"status": "In Progress"} or {"action": "start"} etc.
-- The backend will check the current status and the user’s role: e.g., an engineer can move Open -> In Progress -> Completed, but cannot Close, whereas an Admin can move any status including to Closed or Cancelled.
+- The backend will check the current status and the user’s role: e.g., an engineer can move Open -> In Progress -> Resolved, but cannot Close, whereas an Admin can move any status including to Closed or Cancelled.
-- It also checks for the ServiceReport existence if setting to Completed/Closed.
+- It also checks for the Timesheet existence if setting to Resolved/Closed.
-- If violation, it returns 400 with error like "Service report required".
-- On success, it updates and triggers any side effects (if marking Completed and no end time, set it; if Closed, maybe send satisfaction survey to client, etc.
+- If violation, it returns 400 with error like "Timesheet required".- On success, it updates and triggers any side effects (if marking Completed and no end time, set it; if Closed, maybe send satisfaction survey to client, etc.
 - – last part optional).

 Attachments via API: For the bot to upload photos, likely an endpoint:

-- POST /requests/{id}/attachments – to attach a file.
+- POST /issues/{id}/attachments – to attach a file.
 - This would accept a multipart form-data with file upload (or an encoded file) and a description field.
 - It would then create the CustomAttachment and link it.
 - Response might just confirm upload success.
 - Alternatively, they could do in two steps: first upload file to an upload endpoint that returns an attachment ID or URL, then call another endpoint to link it.
 - But for simplicity, one call is better from bot.

-Service Reports API:
+Timesheets API:

-- GET /reports – List of ServiceReports.
+- GET /timesheets – List of Timesheets.
 - Filter by project or date, etc..
-- Likely only Admin/PM would use this (e.g., list all reports in last month).
+- Likely only Admin/PM would use this (e.g., list all timesheets in last month).
 - Engineers or clients might not call this directly except via a specific scenario.

-- GET /reports/{id} – Get detailed ServiceReport.
+- GET /timesheets/{id} – Get detailed Timesheet.
-- Returns the report fields, and possibly an array of work items and attachments.
+- Returns the timesheet fields, and possibly an array of time logs and attachments.
 - Clients could use this to view the act of work done (if given access).
-- It might be restricted to internal roles by default, with an exception that if the ServiceReport’s project’s customer == the client’s customer, the client role can read it (if they want clients to see the final report).
+- It might be restricted to internal roles by default, with an exception that if the Timesheet’s project’s customer == the client’s customer, the client role can read it (if they want clients to see the final timesheet).

-- POST /reports – Create a new ServiceReport.
+- POST /timesheets – Create a new Timesheet.
-- This could be used by a mobile interface if an engineer in the field wants to create a quick draft report.
+- This could be used by a mobile interface if an engineer in the field wants to create a quick draft timesheet.
-- Payload might include: service_request ID, list of work items (which could be simplified as a text summary or a small list for minor jobs), and any immediate attachments.
+- Payload might include: issue ID, list of time logs (which could be simplified as a text summary or a small list for minor jobs), and any immediate attachments.
-- Given complexity, likely this API is rarely used (engineers might prefer to just mark request Completed and let office complete the formal report).
+- Given complexity, likely this API is rarely used (engineers might prefer to just mark issue Resolved and let office complete the formal timesheet).
 - But it’s available to integrate the bot if needed.

-- PUT /reports/{id} – Possibly allow updating/adding attachments (like if a signed scan comes in later, an endpoint to attach it, or mark a field like signed_by_client = true).
+- PUT /timesheets/{id} – Possibly allow updating/adding attachments (like if a signed scan comes in later, an endpoint to attach it, or mark a field like signed_by_client = true).

 Invoices API: